CarloAntonio/Roogle/README.md

 3. Create a Sketch wireframe
   * UI for different states: searchLevel, presentDetails, displayNutrients, displayDaily
   * UI for different screen sizes: Desktop HD, Desktop, Tablet, Phone Lg, Phone
-4. Create Pixel Perfect UI using HTML/CSS
+4. Create UI using HTML/SCSS->CSS
-  * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, a folder with html/css files will be included in this project to show my ability to develop in that capacity as well.
-  * Pixel Perfect UIs via HTML/CSS, preprocesor SCSS/SASS, CSS Grids (for x & y content positioning), CSS flex-box (for x or y content positioning), bootstrap for a components, Grunt (task runner - SCSS to CSS)
+  * Pixel Perfect UIs via HTML/CSS, SCSS/SASS, CSS Grids (for x & y content positioning), CSS flex-box (for x or y content positioning), bootstrap for components, Grunt (as a task runner - SCSS to CSS)
-    * Can be found in the "sass" folder, section "Pixel Perfect UI via HTML/SCSS" provides instructions for running code on your machine
+  * Can be found in the "sass" folder, section "UI via HTML/SCSS" provides instructions for running code on your machine
+  * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, I included this folder, called 'sass' located in the root directory, in this project to show my ability to develop in this capacity as well.
+5. Create UI with HTML/Bootstrap
-  * Pixel Perfect UIs via HTML/Bootstrap
+  * Pixel Perfect UIs via HTML/Bootstrap, Bootstrap Grids, jQuery, SCSS/SASS -> CSS for custom design changes, Grunt (as a task runner - SCSS to CSS)
-    * Can be found in the "bootstrap" folder, section "Pixel Perfect UI via HTML/Bootstrap" provides instructions for running code on your machine
+  * Can be found in the "bootstrap" folder, section "UI via HTML/Bootstrap" provides instructions for running code on your machine
-  * Note: Two copies to highlight ability to develop UIs at both capacities.
+  * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, I included this folder, called 'bootstrap' located in the root directory, in this project to show my ability to develop in this capacity as well.
+6. Create UI using HTML/CSS Modules
-5. Test Driven Development (TDD)
+7. Test Driven Development (TDD)
   * Use Jest and Enzyme to perform tdd
-6. React
+8. React
   * Use React as a front-end frameword and Redux for state management
-7. Deployment
+9. Deployment
   * Use AWS for hosting responsibilites

 ## Understanding the information